phetdam/prand/README.md

 ```

 The arguments are:
--   `type`: a pre-defined enumeration indicating the random number generation algorithm;
+-   `type`: a pre-defined enumerator indicating the random number generation algorithm;
 -   `seed`: a positive integer for initialising the random number generator;
 -   `nstream`: number of streams that can be sampled in parallel;
 -   `step`: the length of number sequences between adjacent streams;